Skip To Main Content

 • cultivate an appreciation for the beauty of mathematics.

-The graduation requirement entails progressing through core classes consisting of Algebra 1, Geometry, and Algebra 2, and then completing at least one additional course for which a prerequisite is Algebra 2.
+The math graduation requirement entails progressing through core classes consisting of Algebra 1, Geometry and Algebra 2, and then completing at least one additional course for which a prerequisite is Algebra 2.
 In the Upper School, most students go beyond the graduation requirement to complete four full years of mathematics.
 As students learn the mathematical content covered in their courses, they mature as thinkers and problem solvers in a classroom context through the use of collaboration skills, communication skills and analytical thinking skills.

 Durham Academy’s Math Department has strict guidelines for advancing outside the standard course of study, which can take the form of two concurrent math courses during the academic year and/or independent summer coursework.
 Students interested in pursuing one of those paths need departmental approval and should contact the math academic leader or Upper School registrar.
 For example, with a grade of A or better in Algebra 1 and permission from the Math Department, Algebra 2 may be taken concurrently with Geometry.
 Similarly, with a grade of A or better in each semester of Algebra 1 and permission of the Math Department, Honors Algebra 2 may be taken concurrently with Geometry.